Illinois Barber Exam 2026: Everything You Need to Know

 Where does the examination take place?

 The exam takes place at one of the many PSI testing facilities.
-Pages 3-5 of this testing guide give a list of the names of the locations and their address.
+Pages 3-5 of this testing guide list the locations and addresses.
+Some facilities have on-site proctors, while others use remote proctors who monitor you via video, microphone, and chat from another location.

 How many hours of practical work do I need to qualify for the Illinois barber examination?